-Welcome to the first installment of “Ask a NextGen Homeschooler.”
+Welcome to “Ask a NextGen Homeschooler.”
 It’s your turn to ask the authors of NextGen Homeschool — four formerly homeschooled moms who are now homeschooling our children — to weigh in on your homeschooling questions.
 From the practical to the personal, all questions are welcome — whether you’re a current homeschooler or just homeschooling curious!

 This week’s question comes from just about everyone we’ve met who finds out that we not only homeschool, but were homeschooled ourselves: